mcereda/programming/python/README.md

 - [Convert List to Set]
 - [When should I use a Map instead of a For Loop?]
 - [Python 3 type hinting for None?]
+- [How to specify multiple return types using type-hints]
+- [Using tqdm with concurrent.futures in Python]

 <!--
   Reference